athomasq/athomasq.github.io/navigation/about-new.md

 In the past:

-* I co-founded Quandl, a venture-backed tech startup that was acquired by Nasdaq
+* I co-founded Quandl, a VC-backed tech startup acquired by Nasdaq
-* I was a portfolio manager at Simplex, one of Asia's oldest quant hedge funds
+* I was a quant and portfolio manager at Simplex, a large hedge fund
 * I grew up in India, but have lived in Toronto for the last few years
 * I have a degree in Engineering Physics from IIT Bombay
 * As a child, I [escaped a war zone](https://abrahamthomas.info/invasion/) in the hold of a cargo ship